praisetompane/app_who_etl/README.md

     ```

 ## Git Conventions:
-- **NB:** the main is locked and all changes must come through a Pull Request.
+- **NB:** The main is locked and all changes must come through a Pull Request.
-- commit messages:
+- Commit Messages:
-    - provide concise commit messages that describe what you have done.
+    - Provide concise commit messages that describe what you have done.
         ```shell
         # example:
         git commit -m "feat(core): algorithm" -m"implement my new shiny faster algorithm"